algorandfoundation/beaker/docs/source/state.rst

 .. autoclass:: DynamicApplicationStateValue

+    .. automethod:: __getitem__

+The ``ApplicationState`` class is produced automatically by the ``Application``, there is no need to create it directly.

+.. autoclass:: ApplicationState

+    .. automethod:: dictify
+    .. automethod:: initialize
+    .. automethod:: schema

 .. _account_state:

 Account State
 -------------

-If your application requires storage of state at the Account level, AccountState may be used.
+If your application requires storage of state at the Account level, declare the state values at the ``class`` level and the Application class will detect them on initialization.

-.. autoclass:: AccountState

 .. _account_state_value: